pranigopu/artificialIntelligence-in-games/lab3/README.md

 # Lab 3: MCTS & stochastic games
+Below are the exercises and my responses to them.
+I aim to only included details (regarding implementation, core concepts, etc.) that I regarded as necessary to get a functional understanding of:

+- The conceptual aims of the code
+- The logic of the the code & its connection to the broader algorithm
+- The flow of the logic, including how the broader algorithm's steps are implemented

+No more details, and no less.

 ## Exercise 1
 ### Introduction
 Tree nodes are implemented in the class `players.basicMCTS.BasicTreeNode` (i.e. the `BasicTreeNode` class in the directory "src/main/java/players/basicMCTS").
 This class implements the different functions of MCTS required to be done from a tree node, namely: